Generating Ray Class Fields of Real Quadratic Fields via Complex Equiangular Lines: Canonical units associated to the ray class fields

 When~$d$ is even,~\disp{d'=2d} is divisible by at least~$2^2$ whereas~\disp{d+1} is odd, so the~2-primary part of the conductor of~\disp{K(\nf)/K} divides that of~$d'$~\cite[\S17F]{harv}.
 So~$\nf\in\Rd{0}$, proving~(i).

 When~$d$ is odd, so~$d'=d$, the only cases where~$\nf$ can possibly lie in the ray class field~$\Rd{0}$ are those where~2 does not ramify in the extension~\disp{K(\nf)/K}.
-This proves assertion~(iii) for~\emph{any} odd~$d$, with the consequence that the Hilbert class field of~$K$ must be non-trivial if~$\nf \in \Rd{0}$.
+This proves assertion~(iii) for~\emph{any} odd~$d$, with the consequence that the extension~~$H_K/K$ must be non-trivial if~$\nf \in \Rd{0}$.

 To prove~(ii), if~$d\equiv1\ \bmod 4$ then we claim that the unique prime of~$K$ above~2 always ramifies again in~\disp{K(\nf)/K}: meaning that~$\nf$ can never lie in~$\Rd{0}$.
 First of all,~\disp{\QQ(\nf)/\QQ} and \disp{\QQ(\nft)/\QQ} are each ramified over~2, since both~\disp{d+1} and~\disp{d-3\equiv2\ \bmod 4}.
 Also~\disp{(d+1)(d-3)\equiv12\ \bmod 16} and since~\disp{2^2\mid(d+1)(d-3)} it follows that~\disp{D\equiv3\ \bmod 4}.
 So~2~is ramified in all three quadratic subextensions~\disp{\qr{\qD},\ \QQ(\nf),\ \QQ(\nft)}.
 Therefore~\cite[\S17F]{harv} the inertia group at~2 must be the whole Galois group~$\Gal{K({\tinynf})}{\QQ}$, proving the claim. \end{proof}